The ACC Foundation supports activities that foster the growth, innovation, and diversity of the next generation of airport development professionals.

 ACC/AAAE Airport planning, design & construction SYMPOSIUM

 The Foundation is also dedicated to the growth and advancement of airport development professionals.
-In alignment with these objectives, each year the Foundation fund grants for aspiring airport development professionals to attend the annual ACC/AAAE Airport Planning, Design and Construction Symposium, a premier aviation event in which airport development professionals from around the country convene to discuss trends, lessons learned, and the future of the industry.
-The next grant will be to fund attendance at the 2023 Symposium held March 1-3 in Anaheim, California.
+In alignment with these objectives, each year the Foundation funds grants for aspiring airport development professionals to attend the annual ACC/AAAE Airport Planning, Design and Construction Symposium, a premier aviation event in which airport development professionals from around the country convene to discuss trends, lessons learned, and the future of the industry.
+The next grant will fund attendance to the 2024 Symposium held March 5-7 in Salt Lake City, Utah.

 This is an excellent opportunity for current university students and recent graduates who are considering a career in the airport development field.